cmunozdi/PFCalibration/PFChargedHadronAnalyzer/test/calibration_code/README.md

 2. Then search "summary" in the same code and you will get list of commented functions. (you can find from lines [2562-2568](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L2562-L2568))

     i)  There are 6 `drawEtaDependence` functions which are used to fit 1D raw, energy corrected and eta corrected energy response distributions for EH and H hadrons in the eta fine bin spectrum.
-These 1D fitted distributions for various E(true) bins will be saved in projectionseta_$*$.root file and final summary plot will be saved in resp_reso_$*$_wrtEta.root file,
+These 1D fitted distributions for various E(true) bins will be saved in projectionseta_*asterisks*.root file and final summary plot will be saved in resp_reso_*asterisks*_wrtEta.root file,

     ii) You need to uncomment the required lines to get the corresponding plot depending on the correction.